 Nick D. looks at the age old argument – what’s better: a controller or the keyboard and mouse?

 As long as gamers have been separated into console and PC gamers, there has been a veritable war between what input device was better: the controller or the keyboard and mouse.
 Because gamers as a whole like to fanboy out on things, some gamers have taken this too far, and some others seem to associate the input device with their platform of choice.
 Today, I’d like to take a look at the advantages and disadvantages of the two major competing input devices as well as a brief look at what we’ve been presented so far with the Steam controller.
 I think it’s important to state outright that this is not a discussion of whether PC gaming is better than console gaming.
-There was a time where any comparison between controllers and keyboard and mouse input devices would be tantamount to taking a side between platforms.
+There was a time where any comparison between controllers and keyboard for gamers and mouse input devices would be tantamount to taking a side between platforms.
 This is not the case anymore.
 PC gamers use controllers just as much as console gamers, and multiple consoles have allowed gamers to hook up keyboards and other alternative input devices for convenience.

 The real beauty of the keyboard and mouse is the mouse.
 It offers a level of precision that is above anything I’ve seen in a rival device.
 However, the value of this precision varies from genre to genre.
 First person shooters (“FPSs”) are the most obvious genre advantaged by the precision of the mouse.
 This makes sense as FPSs are, at their core, a baby of the PC, and thus are well-tailored to the mouse and keyboard device.
 Since FPSs rely on pinpoint precision in order to function properly, the mouse is the best tool.
 It is such a superior tool that FPSs are designed with the mouse as its primary input device and later adapted to fit controllers.
 And then the controllers require a varying level of auto aim in order to make them competitive in the slightest.
+If you are interested in buying a mouse for gaming, but you’re left handed, it may be worth checking the left handed gaming mouse out.

 Precision is also important in strategy games, both real time and turn-based.
 With turn-based strategy games, the mouse is important to quickly and accurately navigate a huge variety of menus and be able to interact with the board at any location at a moment’s notice.
 Real time strategy games like StarCraft 2 require the mouse to play because these games are based entirely around speed.
 A controller simply cannot match up.
 In fact, I am of the firm opinion that, with regards to both turn-based and real time strategy games, this is the one genre that is simply incompatible with controllers.
 It’s been tried, but games like Civilization Revolution, and Halo Wars have left a lot to be desired, and are clearly mere shadows of the greats of the industry.